-Glenview has two CYWs and one Social Worker who are available to students for social and emotional support.
+Glenview has two Child Youth Workers (CYWs) and one Social Worker who are available to students for social and emotional support.
 The CYWs and Social Worker can be found in the Guidance office.

-PA announcements are made daily.
-Also, all GPSS students should join the Panther Proud Google Classroom (join code will be shared once you start in September).
-The Panther Proud GC is a great way to hear about opportunities and events at school and sometimes in the community.
-Our SAC also hosts an Instagram account you can follow.
+Morning announcements are made daily during first period.
+We also have a Panther Proud Google Classroom that all students are invited to join.
+The Panther Proud Google Classroom is a great way to hear about opportunities and events at school and sometimes in the community.
+Our SAC also hosts an Instagram account (@sac_gpss) you can follow.

 Most of our events are coordinated by our Student Activities Council (SAC), and they work hard to provide tons of fun events over the course of the school year.
 Highlights include spirit assemblies and spirit days, dances, our semi-formal, battle month, caf events, Panther Pit activities, movie nights, homeroom competitions, the Glennies and much more!
-Other events include our GPSS Arts’ Night and Makers Market.
+Other events include our GPSS Arts’ Night.

-A Student Card is required for some after school events, such as dances, Coffee Houses, etc. Student Cards cost $40 and are typically sold on “blitz days” in September, when students can also purchase yearbooks.
+A Student Card is required for some after school events such as dances.
+Student Cards cost $40 (subject to change) and are typically sold on “blitz days” in September, when students can also purchase yearbooks.
 Parents can pay for Student Cards on SchoolDay.
-Any student playing on a school team will need a Student Card to join the team (see the section on Athletics in this FAQ).
+Any student playing on a school team or participating in a club will need a Student Card to join the team.

 Clubs and extracurricular activities are part of what makes your high school experience special, and we offer a wide variety of clubs to suit any kind of interest.
 In 2021-22, even with Covid restrictions, we were able to run the following clubs after school: BSU (Black Students’ Union), Glenview CARES (Eco, Social Justice), Yarn Club, Games Club (both video and board games), Drama Club, Book Club, Art Club, GSA (Gender Sexuality Alliance), Badminton Club, Music Club, Service Club, PantherPost Newspaper Club, and WiSTEM (Women in Science, Technology and Math).